astromatic/sextractor/trunk/src/levmar/README.txt

  - Under Windows and if Visual C is installed & configured for command line use, type "nmake /f Makefile.vc" in a cmd window to build levmar and the demo program.
-In case of trouble, read the comments on top of Makefile.vc
+In case of trouble, read the comments on top of Makefile.vc Visual C++ project files (levmar.vcproj and lmdemo.vcproj) are also included, however they are not supported and are only meant to serve as a starting point for creating your own.
+Check http://www.arstdesign.com/articles/prjconverter.html if you need to convert to .dsw/.dsp (i.e., Visual C++ 6.0) project files.

  - levmar can also be built under various platforms using the CMake cross-platform build system.
 The included CMakeLists.txt file can be used to generate makefiles